 What does the P0344 code mean?

-You may find other camshaft related trouble codes with the P0344 code.
+You may find other camshaft related error codes with code P0344.
 Some examples are P0341, P0342, P0343.
-The codes are very similar, the difference is what kind of faulty signal the engine control unit has detected.
+The codes are very similar; the difference is what type of faulty signal the engine control unit has detected.

-Some engines do have several camshaft sensors but do normally just have one.
-Sometimes you get bank information from your trouble code if you are having a V-engine.
-If you get that information, the bank 1 is located at the cylinders 1-3-5-7-9 and the bank 2 sensor is located at the cylinder 2-4-6-8-10 and so on.
+Some engines have several camshaft sensors, but usually, there’s only one.
+Sometimes you will get bank information from your error code if you have a V-engine.
+If you get this information, the bank 1 sensor is located at cylinders 1-3-5-7-9, and the bank 2 sensor is located at cylinder 2-4-6-8-10 and so on.

-4-stroke engines crankshaft do rotate two turns per cycle and the camshaft sensor is rotating one turn per cycle.
-A lot of older vehicles do only have a crankshaft sensor.
-Because of that, the engine control module will not know which of the turns the engine is at.
-Because of that, the engine control unit is firing the ignition coils two times per turn, called “Wasted spark”.
-With a use of a camshaft sensor, the engine control unit does only have to fire the injectors and ignition one time per turn.
+In 4-stroke engines, the crankshaft rotates two revolutions per cycle and the camshaft sensor rotates one revolution per cycle.
+Many older cars have only one crankshaft sensor.
+For this reason, the engine control module does not know which of the rotations the engine is in.
+Therefore, the engine control module ignites the ignition coils twice per revolution, which is called a “wasted spark”.
+If a camshaft sensor is used, the engine control module only ignites the injectors and ignition once per revolution.